To read the texts click on the texts: Gen49:2, 8-10; Mt 1:1-17

 Through this, Matthew probably wants to show that God wants all to be saved and that he uses the unexpected to triumph over human obstacles and that he intervenes on behalf of his planned Messiah.
 This combination of scandalous and irregular union, and divine intervention, explains Matthew’s choice of the four women.

 What are the points that Matthew makes in his genealogy and what does he want to achieve by it?
-Matthew clearly wants to show that Jesus is the fulfillment of all Israel’s hopes.
+Matthew clearly wants to show that Jesus is the fulfilment of all Israel’s hopes.
 The story of Jesus is part of the story of God’s constant saving acts throughout the history of Israel.
 God involves himself in the nitty-gritty of life.
-Despite the constant infidelity of Israel, God remained faithful and, in a definitive way, directed its history towards its fulfillment in Jesus Christ.
+Despite the constant infidelity of Israel, God remained faithful and, in a definitive way, directed its history towards its fulfilment in Jesus Christ.

 Matthew is also interested in affirming that the plan of God has often been fulfilled in history in unanticipated and “irregular” ways, as was the case in the birth of Jesus from Mary, and that Matthew is interested in showing that God worked through irregular, even scandalous ways, and through women who took initiative, like Tamar and Ruth.
 Yet the main reason for Matthew’s inclusion of these women corresponds to one of the Gospel’s primary themes: the inclusion of the Gentiles in the plan of God from the beginning.
 All of the men in Jesus’ genealogy are necessarily Jewish.
 But the four women mentioned, with the exception of Mary, are Gentiles, “outsiders,” or considered to be such in Jewish tradition.
-Just as the following story shows Jesus to be the fulfillment of both Jewish and Gentile hopes, so also the genealogy shows that the Messiah comes from a Jewish line that already includes Gentiles.
+Just as the following story shows Jesus to be the fulfilment of both Jewish and Gentile hopes, so also the genealogy shows that the Messiah comes from a Jewish line that already includes Gentiles.

 By showing Jesus as descended from David, Matthew wants to explicate that Jesus is the royal heir to the throne.
 Jesus, however, thorough his life, cross, death and resurrection will redefine the meaning of Kingship as never before.